-"RESOLVED, that the shareholders of NBT Bancorp Inc. approve, on an advisory basis, the compensation of the NEOs, as described in the Compensation Discussion and Analysis, the summary compensation tables and the other related tables and narrative disclosure contained on pages 17 to 44 of the Company's Proxy Statement for its 2019 annual meeting of shareholders."
+"RESOLVED, that the shareholders of NBT Bancorp Inc. approve, on an advisory basis, the compensation of the NEOs, as described in the Compensation Discussion and Analysis, the summary compensation tables and the other related tables and narrative disclosure contained within the Company's Proxy Statement for its 2020 Annual Meeting of shareholders."

-Your vote on this Proposal 2 is advisory, and therefore not binding on the Company, the Compensation Committee or the Board.
-The Board and Compensation Committee value the opinions of the Company's shareholders and to the extent there is any significant vote against the NEO compensation as disclosed in this Proxy Statement, the Company will consider its shareholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
+Your vote on this Proposal 2 is advisory, and therefore not binding on the Company, the Committee or the Board.
+The Board and the Committee value the opinions of the Company's shareholders and to the extent there is any significant vote against the NEO compensation as disclosed in this Proxy Statement, the Company will consider its shareholders' concerns and the Committee will evaluate whether any actions are necessary to address those concerns.

-A majority of the votes present in person or represented by proxy at the Annual Meeting is required to approve this Proposal 2.
+A majority of the votes represented by proxy at the Annual Meeting is required to approve this Proposal 2.
 Abstentions will have the same effect as votes against the proposal.
 Broker non-votes will have no effect on the vote for this proposal.
 If no voting instructions are given, the accompanying proxy will be voted for this Proposal 2.

-The Board of Directors unanimously recommends that the shareholders vote "FOR" the approval of the compensation of the Company's named executive officers, as described in the Compensation Discussion and Analysis, the summary compensation table and the other related tables and narrative disclosure contained on pages 17 to 44 of this Proxy Statement.
+The Board of Directors unanimously recommends that the shareholders vote "FOR" the approval of the compensation of the Company's named executive officers, as described in the Compensation Discussion and Analysis, the summary compensation table and the other related tables and narrative disclosure contained within this Proxy Statement.